We lead complex lives.

 - to persevere

 - to remember why I am starting a business – for those I love

-I am thrilled every day that I decided to join the SFM.
+I am thrilled every day that I decided to sign up to learn digital skills.
 The journey I am on is full of practical and current skills to learn and unexpected in its level of personal growth.